 The City of Harrington is launching an electronic permit submission process.
 Effective immediately, all plans (site and building) submitted to the City, as required for building permits, must be in electronic format.
 Building plans for smaller projects may continue to be submitted on 11”x17” or smaller paper until further notice where applicants have limited electronic submission capability.
 These paper plans will be electronically scanned by City staff and sent to the Building Code Official for review.
-Applicants may send plans already in electronic format directly to the City Building Code Official, David Naples with Remington, Vernick and Beach, Engineers, at firstname.lastname@example.org.
+Applicants may send plans already in electronic format directly to the City Building Code Official, David Naples with Code Solutions International, at firstname.lastname@example.org.
 Should the plans be too large for email attachment (greater than 50 MB), Mr. Naples can be contacted directly to make arrangements for alternate transmission of the plans, such as Dropbox or Google Cloud Drive.

 Once approved, plans will be electronically returned to the applicant.
 The applicant may then print out 2 complete sets of the approved plans; one is to be forwarded to the City of Harrington for the property file and one is to be kept on site for all inspections.